-The antiviral assays in Vero E6 cells were performed with some modifications according to established protocols for evaluating the antiviral activity of EtOH extracts from A. annua L. [22].
-Vero E6 cells were seeded at a density of 2×10^4 cells/well in 96well plates and incubated overnight at 37 °C in a humidified 5% CO2 atmosphere.
-The following day, the medium was replaced with fresh medium containing the A. annua L. EtOH and SC-CO2 extracts, fractions, or compounds by adding 50 μ L per well; alternatively, $50 \mu L$ of medium with diluent (DMSO) was added.
-After a 90-min incubation at 37 °C and 5% CO2 in the presence of twofold serial dilutions of the test extracts, fractions, and compounds, the cells were inoculated with hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021 by adding 50 μL of the diluted virus stock per well, resulting in the indicated final concentrations of SC-CO2 and EtOH extracts (from 400 to 3.125 μ g/mL), the artemisinin knockout fraction (from 400 to 3.125 μ g/mL), the arteannuin B fraction and artemisinin (from 200 to 1.5625 μ g/mL), and the diluent DMSO (0.5%), respectively.
-The virus dilution to be used as inoculum was selected together with the corresponding Ct value based on previous experiments (data not shown) to prevent virus-induced CPEs during the assay.
-Infected plates were left at 37 °C in a humidified atmosphere with 5% CO_2 .
-After 48 ± 1 hpi, the plates were frozen at -20°C to allow virus load quantitation in the culture wells.
+The antiviral assays in Vero E6 cells were performed with some modifications according to the established protocols for evaluating the antiviral activity of ethanol extracts from A. annua L. [22].
+Vero E6 cells were seeded at a density of 2 x 10 cells/well in 96-well plates and incubated overnight at 37°C in a humidified 5% CO2 atmosphere.
+The following day, the medium was replaced with fresh medium containing the A. annua L. EtOH and SC-CO2 extracts, fractions or compounds by adding 50 μL per well; alternatively, 50 μL of medium with diluent (DMSO).
+After a 90-min incubation at 37°C and 5% CO2 in the presence of twofold serial dilutions of the test extracts, fractions and compounds, the cells were inoculated with hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021 by adding 50 μL of the diluted virus stock per well, resulting in the indicated final concentrations of SC-CO2 and EtOH extracts (from 400 to 3.125 μg/mL), the artemisinin knockout fraction (from 400 to 3.125 μg/mL), the arteannuin B fraction and artemisinin (from 200 to 1.5625 $\mu$ g/mL) and the diluent DMSO (0.5%), respectively.
+The virus dilution to be used as inoculum was selected together with the corresponding Ct value based on previous experiments (data not shown here) to prevent virus-induced cytopathic effects during the assay.
+Infected plates were left at 37°C in a humidified atmosphere with 5% CO2.
+After 48 $\pm 1$ hpi, the plates were frozen at -20 °C to allow virus load quantitation in culture wells.
 After one cycle of freeze/thaw, each culture supernatant was collected for RNA extraction.
-Viral RNA extraction was performed using the Genolution NX-48S Viral NA Kit (VN143, Genolution Inc., Seoul, South Korea) on the Nextractor® NX-48S Automated Extraction System (Genolution Inc., Seoul, South Korea).
-The extracted RNAs were analyzed using a Taq-Man RT-PCR (LabGun COVID-19 ExoFast RT-PCR Kit) targeting the SARS-CoV-2 N gene (nucleocapsid) and RNA-dependent RNA polymerase (RdRp) gene, according to the manufacturer's instructions.
+Viral RNA extraction was performed using the Genolution NX-48S Viral NA Kit (VN143, Genolution Inc, Seoul, South Korea) on the Nextractor® NX-48S Automated extraction system (Genolution Inc, Seoul, South Korea).
+The extracted RNAs were analyzed using a TaqMan RT-PCR (LabGun COVID-19 ExoFast RT-PCR Kit) targeting the SARS-CoV-2 N gene (nucleocapsid) and RdRp gene, according to the manufacturer's instructions.
 Thermal cycling was performed using the Applied Biosystems QuantStudioTM 5 Real-Time PCR System (Thermo Fisher Scientific, Waltham, MA, USA).

-The concentrations were tested in quadruplicate, and the tests included 12 infected, untreated virus controls and 8 uninfected, untreated controls.
+The concentrations were tested in quadruplicate, and the tests included twelve infected, untreated virus controls and eight uninfected, untreated controls.
 An equivalent volume of solvent medium was administered to the control groups.
 The untreated virus controls were established as the reference point for the assessment of replication capacity within the experimental setup.
-The Ct values for the treated samples were adjusted both with respect to the virus control group and the initial virus titer of the virus dilution used as inoculum.
-This normalization allowed for an accurate calculation of the percentage inhibition of viral replication, which was then used for subsequent statistical analysis.
+The Ct values for the treated samples were adjusted both with respect to the virus control group and with respect to the initial virus titer of the virus dilution to be used as inoculum.
+This normalization allowed an accurate calculation of the percentage inhibition of viral replication, which was then used for subsequent statistical analysis.
 The percentage of inhibition was calculated as follows (2):

+% Inhibition =

-$$\% Inhibition = \left(1 - \frac{Ct (tretment) - Ct (viral inoculum)}{Ct (viral control) - Ct (viral inoculum)}\right) \times 100. \quad (2)$$
+$$\left(1 - \frac{Ct(tretment) - Ct(viral inoculum)}{Ct(viral control) - Ct (viral inoculum)}\right) \times 100$$

+(2)